Gretchen Garber Billings: Later work

 Billings left the newspaper in 1968 following years of physical and mental stress brought on by the job.
 In particular, she and her family received threats against their home in the 1950s for her progressive writing during the Red Scare.
 She continued working, serving as a secretary to a local carpenter's union.
 She also worked with other cooperative causes and served as the executive director of the Montana Rural Electric Cooperatives Association.

 Personal life

 On October 11, 1933, Gretchen married Harry Leroy Billings.
 The couple had three children together: John, Mike and Leon.

 Awards and recognition

 Billings was inducted into the Montana Newspaper Hall of Fame in 2007.

 Later years

-The Billingses retired to their home in Thompson Falls in the 1980s and moved to Apache Junction, Arizona after Harry began suffering from respiratory problems.
+The Billingses retired to their home in Thompson Falls in the 1980s and moved to Apache Junction, Arizona after Harry developed respiratory problems.
 He died on April 23, 1990.
 Gretchen Billings died on February 23, 1999, in King, Washington.